apache/incubator-teaclave/function/README.md

   - `builtin-logistic-regression-predict`: LR prediction with input model and input test data.
   - `builtin-private-join-and-compute`: Find intersection of muti-parties' input data and compute sum of the common items.
+  - `builtin-ordered-set-intersect`: Allow two parties to compute the intersection of their ordered sets without revealing anything except for the elements in the intersection.
+Users should calculate hash values of each item and upload them as a sorted list.
   - `builtin-rsa-sign`: Signing data with RSA key.

 The function arguments are in JSON format and can be serialized to a Rust struct